UPDATE: Open Access Week 2015 will be October 19th through 25th.

 • Translate!
 Our resources are created in English, but we’re working with students to translate them into a number of different languages.
 If you’re interested in helping to translate our resources, email nick [at] arl [dot] org to get connected with our translation effort.

 One of the highest impact ways students participate in Open Access Week is by organizing an event on campus to educate students (and faculty) about Open Access and why it’s important.
-Last year, students put together panels on a number of different campuses that included local experts from the faculty and library.
-Many students are already planning panels for this year, and to make holding an event easier, we’re hosting 2 live webcasts that you can feature in your program instead of putting together a whole panel.
+In past years, students put together panels on a number of different campuses that included local experts from the faculty and library.

 If you do plan an event, make sure you reach out to your campus librarians as quickly as possible.
 They’ll be a great resource to help you plan, to get you connected with Open Access champions on your campus, and may be able to help cover potential costs of an event.